New Strand Shopping Centre: Construction

 By March 1967, construction work was described as "proceeding rapidly", with lettings of shops progressing well.
 There had been prior concerns expressed that the centre could end up being a white elephant, although the council were happy with the progress being made.
-Bootle Corporation and developer Ravenself Properties Limited held a competition to find the best six names for new pedestrian ways that were a planned feature in the new shopping centre.
-The prize for the winner was £25 with an additional two £5 consolation prizes.
-The winning name was announced in March 1965, with the entry "New Strand" by 11-year-old Dorothy Hawkins winning first prize.
-The consolation prizes went to George Penlington and May Taylor, who submitted "Stanley Mons Strand" and "Little America" respectively.
-An almost identical entry to the winning one was submitted by someone else, however their entry was later than that of Hawkins' and the earlier one was chosen as the winner.
+Bootle Corporation and developer Ravenseft Properties Limited held a competition to find the best six names for new planned pedestrian ways, with a £25 prize for the winner.
+The winning name was announced in March 1965, with the entry "New Strand" by 11-year-old Dorothy Hawkins winning first prize, while "Stanley Mons Strand" and "Little America" won the consolation prizes.

 Original plans included a further development stage which would have provided a high level approach to the centre from the New Strand railway station platform, but this did not materialise.
-The car parking facilities, provided in the form of a multi-storey car park, where described as being "on a scale unknown on Merseyside".
+The car parking facilities, provided in the form of a multi-storey car park, were described as being "on a scale unknown on Merseyside".
 The centre was originally designed almost entirely as concrete, with canopies from the shops that left areas of the walkway exposed to the elements.
 Originally, the main entrance was to be the Hexagon on Washington Parade, however when a grander plan to pedestrianise Stanley Road failed to materialise, the Stanley Road entrance became the primary entry point, leaving the shopping centre "somewhat back to front".
 Arches would later be added to the Stanley Road end in an attempt to reverse the polarity.